Sessions

 $section->set('flash', $message, '30 seconds');

-Remember that the expiration time of the whole session (see session configuration) must be equal to or higher than the time set for individual sections or variables.
+Remember that the expiration time of the entire session (see session configuration) must be equal to or greater than the time set for individual sections or variables.

 Events $onStart, $onBeforeWrite